Climate Action: Key Resources to Support Your Company’s Leadership

 Image by LuisValiente on Pixabay

-If you want to support your company’s executives in meaningfully integrating climate considerations into operations and decision making, here are some helpful resources to share with them.
+If you want to support your company’s leadership and board in meaningfully integrating climate considerations into your operations and decision-making, here are some helpful resources to share with them.

 1. Cover the basics

-To ensure your company takes climate change seriously and allocates the necessary resources to the work of developing and implementing a climate strategy, it is crucial that your company leadership and the Board understand the significance of climate change and the specific physical and transition risks it poses for business.
-This Guide for Corporate Leaders and Directors will help them to understand the science behind climate change, why climate change matters to your company, and what actions your company can take to accelerate the transition to a net-zero, climate-resilient future.
+It is crucial that your company’s leadership and board understand the significance of climate change and the specific physical and transition risks it poses for your business.
+This Guide for Corporate Leaders and Directors can help them to understand the science behind climate change, why climate change matters to your company, and what actions your company can take to accelerate the transition to a net-zero, climate-resilient future.
+This 4-part video series can also help corporate directors and leaders understand the risks of climate change and their role and fiduciary responsibilities to oversee these risks.
+It is also increasing important that executives and directors understand the importance of addressing Scope 3 emissions in their value chain.

 2. Analyse climate scenarios to evaluate risks and opportunities

 When your company is preparing to set meaningful climate targets, benchmarking research can help executives in your organisation to understand what leaders in your peer group and across the globe are committing to.
-Jocelyn Timperly’s article on knowing when you can trust corporate climate targets will help you evaluate the goals you find and detect greenwashing.
-When your company is ready to crafts its own goals, the Embedding Project’s Goals Database and step-by-step article on setting strong sustainability goals are a helpful resource.
-And the Science Based Targets initiative can help your executives to develop their emissions reduction goals based on the latest climate science.
+The Embedding Project’s Goals Database and step-by-step article on setting credible sustainability goals are helpful resources for learning best practices and for supporting the development of credible goals.
+This report from the UN sets out key principles and recommendations for developing and implementing credible and comprehensive net-zero commitments, and the Science Based Targets initiative has also developed an array of resources that can help your executives to understand how to develop emissions reduction goals that align with the latest climate science.
+To help your leaders learn more about developing transition plans, this report from Ceres highlights specific goal- and target-setting actions that your business can take to create a leading climate transition action plan.

 4. Establish effective oversight of climate performance

 The most significant climate impacts on your organisation may not materialize until the medium or long term.
 To ensure your company’s climate strategy does not get undermined by other, more pressing priorities, it is crucial to equip your company’s board and leadership with the tools for effective oversight.
 This World Economic Forum and PwC paper proposes tools that support boards to navigate climate risks and opportunities, with principles designed to increase directors’ climate awareness, embed climate issues into board structures and processes, and improve identification and navigation of climate-related risks and opportunities for business.
-CPA Canada’s Climate Change Briefing contains 20 questions directors can ask management about how they are adapting to and mitigating the impacts of climate change.
+CPA Canada’s Climate Change Briefing contains 20 questions directors can ask management about how they are adapting to and mitigating the impacts of climate change, and this report by INSEAD explains how boards can be structured to better support sustainability-related efforts.
+This report co-produced by the Embedding Project and CPA Canada provides guidance for boards of directors on how to prepare for the rising expectations related to scope 3 greenhouse gas (GHG) and how to engage in effective oversight in their value chain.

 5. Deliver on your climate goals

 What does it take to actually deliver on the climate strategy your company has set?
-This McKinsey article covers what they found helped companies across the globe and in various industries succeed with their carbon reduction initiatives.
-They found that even the exercise of setting goals is an important step for companies in the overall journey.
-They also found that aggressive targets may actually help spur strong emissions reduction performance!
+The Climate Action Pathways set out sectoral visions for achieving a 1.5° C resilient world by 2050 and highlight overarching transformational milestones and the key impacts that must be achieved to realize them.
+This McKinsey article also covers what they found helped companies across the globe and in various industries succeed with their carbon reduction initiatives.
+They found that even the exercise of setting goals is an important step for companies in the overall journey, and that aggressive targets may actually help spur strong emissions reduction performance!

-If you’re ready for more, explore our website for these and other resources on developing embedded sustainability strategies, corporate position statements, and other free, practical tools and guides for corporate sustainability change agents.
+In the next blog in this series, we identify key resources for accelerating your climate mitigation efforts.
+You can also explore our website for these and other resources on the issue of climate change, developing embedded sustainability strategies and corporate position statements, and other free, practical tools and guides for corporate sustainability change agents.